syahirahuw/data-analytics-portfolio/README.md

 # Data Analytics Portfolio – Nurul Syahirah

 Welcome!
-This portfolio showcases my data analytics projects.
+I am a Data Analytics graduate with practical experience in data quality, image preprocessing, and computer vision project support.
+This portfolio demonstrates structured workflows for model output validation, annotation, and dataset preparation, showcasing my ability to ensure data integrity and readiness for analytics or AI applications.

 ## Featured Projects